Sharuchakalaka7/Compiler-Simulator/README.md

 Course: CS 146

-This is a sample compiler simulator implementation from CS 146 course.
+This is a compiler I wrote for the following simulated languages:
+- SIMPL (Simple IMperative Programming Language), similar to C
+- A-PRIMPL (Assembly - PRIMitive Programming Language), similar to MMIX-AL